CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-databases.md

-# REST API: creating a new database
+# REST API: POST database

 This method is used to create a new database with the REST API.
 It uses an HTTP POST request to the following address: